-Transfer of Team Captain Responsibility - Important - If your captain is leaving the team, through graduation or otherwise, it is important that the departing captain "pass the baton" by designating one, or more, new captains on the saecleansnowmobile.com website.
-Only your team captain(s) has the authority to add team members and new/additional captains.
+6.3.2 Transfer of Team Captain Responsibility

+If your captain is leaving the team, through graduation or otherwise, it is important that the departing captain "pass the baton" by designating one, or more, new captains on the saecleansnowmobile.com website.
+Only your team captain(s) has the authority to add team member

-Please note that your team can designate more than one captain.
+Note: your team can designate more than one captain.
 But before you do so, remember that all your captains will have equivalent authority on the saecleansnowmobile.com website.

-SAE.org Website Actions saecleansnowmobile.com Website Actions Complete Program Submission Update Team Website & Social Media Pay Your Team Invoice Affiliate all members through Team Profile Reprint your Team Invoice Print Registration Confirmation Letter Print Participation Certificate Print Fast Track Roster Affiliate those Submitting Documents Affiliate those Asking Rules Questions Ask Rules Questions Submit Required Documents
+SAE.org Website Actions saecleansnowmobile.com Website Actions Register for competition Update Team Website & Social Media Pay Your Team Invoice Affiliate all members through Team Profile Reprint your Team Invoice Print Registration Confirmation Letter Print Participation Certificate Print Fast Track Roster Affiliate those Submitting Documents Affiliate those Asking Rules Questions Ask Rules Questions Submit Required Documents